Truncated factorized perverse sheaves on Sym(C): factorized sheaves

-The definition of vertical braided factorization datum in Definition~\ref{def:vfact_dat} requires braiding-monodromy compatibility only for the simple braiding of $E_2 (2)$.
-The following lemma shows that compatibility for the simple braiding implies braiding-monodromy compatibility for any path.
+The definition of vertical factorization datum in Definition~\ref{def:vfact_dat} requires commutativity of diagram \eqref{eq:mon-bra-extended} only for the simple braiding of $E_2 (2)$.
+The following lemma shows that this property together with \eqref{eq:mon-bra} and \eqref{eq:operadic} implies compatibility of braiding and monodromy for paths in $E_2(n)$ for any $n\geq 2$.